Cairns: Climate

-Cairns experiences a tropical climate, specifically a tropical monsoon climate (Am) under the Köppen climate classification.
+Cairns experiences a tropical climate, specifically a tropical monsoon (Am) under the Köppen climate classification.
 A wet season with heavy monsoonal downpours runs from November to May, with a relatively dry season from June to October, though light showers occur during this period.
-Cairns' mean annual rainfall is just under 2000 mm, although monthly totals in the wet season from December to April can exceed 1000 mm, with the highest monthly rainfall being recorded in January 1981, when over 1417.4 mm of rain fell.
+Cairns's mean annual rainfall is just under 2000 mm, although monthly totals in the wet season from December to April can exceed 1000 mm, with the highest monthly rainfall being recorded in January 1981, when over 1417.4 mm of rain fell.
 In contrast, as little as 721 mm fell in the record dry calendar year of 2002.